shirhatti/EntityFramework.Docs/ef/miscellaneous/internals/services.md

 User services
    A user can define custom services to interact with EF.
 These are written in application code, not provider code.
 For example, users can provide an implementation of `IModelCustomizer` for controlling how a model is created.

+> [!NOTE]
-Note: Service provider is not to be confused with a "provider's services".
+> Service provider is not to be confused with a "provider's services".

 ## Service Lifetime